tsukashu/tsukashu/README.md

 - 👋 Hi, I’m @tsukashu. \(*^_^*)/
 - 👀 I’m interested in ...
-Python, Powershell, Windows etc.
+React, JavaScript, Python, Powershell, Windows etc.
 - 🌱 I’m currently learning ...
-Mainly Python.
+React, JavaScript, and other Frontend stack.
 - 💞️ I’m looking to collaborate on ...
 Anyone who likes to enjoy coding ;).
 - 📫 How to reach me ...
 Anyway you like!!